 About this Artist

-Drama closes with piano and Amarante’s voice on the closing track: “To live is to fall.”
+Drama closes with the piano on "The End."
+To live is to fall.
 After all the emotional upheavals the singer has put his cast through, is this some kind of farewell to this mortal coil?
-"Everything furthers,” says Amarante.
-"Whispering.
-You get louder like that, people respond better to an invitation,” and adds: "Staring at the absurd while remaining kind, being open to the gifts of confusion; that's why we create these tools that are stories and songs, to help us see each other."
+"Everything Furthers." says Amarante.
+"Whispering, you get louder like that, people respond better to an invitation", and adds: "Staring at the absurd while remaining kind, being open to the gifts of confusion; that's why we create these tools that are stories and songs, to help us see each other."